binliu717/Those-Scenes/README.md

 You can post, search, rate, like, and leave comments!

-For back-end: framework is based on Express.js for HTTP requests and responses
+For back-end: framework is based on Express.js for HTTP requests and responses;
-              database is MongoDB
+              database is MongoDB;
-              added user authentication
+              added user authentication;
               deployed via Heroku

 For front-end: HTML, CSS, and JavaScript